PPC.co

 Google says that mobile Quality Score is calculated the same way as any device platform.
 One minor difference, though, is that the distance between the business and the user is taken into consideration, when possible.

 Again, separation can be helpful.
-Separating a campaign that targets all devices into mobile and desktop campaigns may increase your Quality Score.
+Separating Google Ads campaigns that targets all devices into mobile and desktop campaigns may increase your Quality Score and ad relevance.
 If nothing else, it might give you some greater insight into each Quality Score.

 And that’s all the different types of Quality Scores.
 A breeze, right?